SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ```

 NOTE: The newer release of Java (Java20) has introduced the concepts of 'modules'.
 A compliant
 version of DpdlEngine will be released soon.

-In the meantime, if you need to run the DpdlClient on the latest version
-of Java, use the following command and add the modules you want to access via Dpdl scripting:
+If you need to run the DpdlClient on the latest version of Java, use the following command and add the modules you want to access via Dpdl scripting:

 ```
 java --add-opens java.base/sun.net.www.protocol.http=ALL-UNNAMED --add-opens java.base/sun.net.www.protocol.https=ALL-UNNAMED -cp ./lib/mjcoap.jar -jar DpdlEngine_V1.0_release.jar